It takes a lot to throw this morbid and delusional dome off course, but on the rare occasion it happens.

 But also, probably which has caused more damage, is the copious amounts of criminal scum-bag claimants that have ruined the reputation for all genuinely deserving claimants.
 It’s important to note, a common misconception is that everyone receiving housing benefits are lazy bastards, that participates in antisocial behaviour and/or is walking around with dirty needles hanging out of their arses.
 But in reality, many are just genuinely disabled and/or suffering from chronic conditions.

-Whether the claimant be genuinely deserving of your property or worthy of a cardboard box filled with decaying urine, they’re increasingly finding it tough to find DSS friendly landlords, so when they get a sniff of one, they’ll generally chew the landlord’s arm off.
+Whether the claimant is genuinely deserving of your property or worthy of a cardboard box filled with decaying urine, they’re increasingly finding it tough to find DSS friendly landlords, so when they get a sniff of one, they’ll generally chew the landlord’s arm off.

 If you’re DSS friendly, make it clear as day in all your marketing campaigns.
 I AM DSS FRIENDLY!

 Efficient and thorough tenant referencing is ALWAYS necessary when dealing with any type of tenant, but it’s especially crucial with high-risk tenants.
-Like it or not, DSS tenants are grouped with in the highest of highest risk brackets.
+Like it or not, DSS tenants are grouped within the highest of highest risk brackets.

 It goes without saying, all the regular checks and safety procedures should be in place, which includes, but not limited to, keeping tenancies short (6 months), rent guarantee insurance, tenant Guarantor, and tenant referencing.
 Be warned, many insurers may not cover DSS tenants, so sift through the ones that do.
 You may have to pay a premium price to get covered, but it’s worth it.